-Today I got to play on the air with Steve and Rob at KXLE Radio—the best country station in all the land!
-It was such a blast, but it made me realise just how hard the job of DJ is.
+Today I got to play on the air with Steve and Rob at KXLE Radio – the best country station in all the land!
+It was such a blast, but it made me realise just how hard the job of a DJ is.

 You see, when I returned to Scotland two years ago, I begged and begged for Steve to set up a live streaming system so that I could enjoy some good ol’ American redneck music from the homeland.
-And when he finally got it sorted out a few months’ back, I made it a point to listen in on a regular basis.
+And when he finally got it sorted out a few months back, I made it a point to listen in regularly.

 And as Steve knew I was listening in, he gave me regular shout-outs (and even occasional weather reports).
 So when he heard I was coming to town, he invited me to join him and Rob on the air.

 And as a woman with an ego the size of mine, I couldn’t refuse!

 So I woke up at 4.30, had a cup of coffee, and made the 30-mile drive to Ellensburg to be there for the show’s 6 am start.

 It was a great morning that included a couple of wee send-ups about Scotland’s food and other cultural stereotypes, but the best part was the off-air conversations with Steve and Rob.
 As much as I love, love, love my life in Scotland, chatting with my hometown redneck radio hosts about current events is a great reminder of how much I love, love, love being a redneck American!